-Summary: iMobie PhoneClean is designed to help you maintain control of the junk files that accumulate over time on your iPhone, iPad, or iPod Touch.
-Crash reports, leftover application data and other miscellaneous system files are easily removed to help free up space, which is extremely useful on devices with limited storage space.
+PhoneClean is designed to help you maintain control of the junk files that accumulate over time on your iPhone and iPad.
+Crash reports, leftover application data, and other miscellaneous system files are easily removed to help free up space, which is extremely useful on devices with limited storage space.
 You can also securely and permanently delete private and sensitive information from your device before passing it to a new owner.

 Bottom line: if you’re new to iOS and have an iPhone or iPad with limited storage, then you’ll find PhoneClean useful as it will help you free up some extra space and you may find some of its other utilities convenient.
 For those of you who are geeks or your iOS device has enough storage, don’t bother.
 Either way, remember to make regular backups of your device just in case!